 - (a) Authority: In accordance with 28 U.S.C.
-Section 1869(e)(2), and Local Rule 1.04, the following jury divisions are established within the Middle District of Florida:
+Section 1869(e)(2), and Local Rule 1.02, the following jury divisions are established within the Middle District of Florida:

 - (1) Tampa Jury Division

 - (2) Ft.
 Myers Jury Division

 - (3) Orlando Jury Division

 - (4) Jacksonville Jury Division

 - (5) Ocala Jury Division

-- (b) Composition of jury divisions: In accordance with Local Rule 1.04, the counties which comprise the Middle District of Florida shall be grouped into the foregoing jury divisions as provided in such Local Rule, which will become effective on November 1, 2025.
+- (b) Composition of Jury Divisions: In accordance with Local Rule 1.02(b), the counties which comprise the Middle District of Florida shall be grouped into the foregoing jury divisions as provided in such Local Rule.

-- (1) The Jacksonville Division shall consist of the following counties: